ArianRai/Documentation/Typescript.md

 ## Functions

-Typescript sometimes can infer the type of the parameters and return pf the function, but most of the time you should type those by yourself
+Typescript sometimes can infer the type of the parameters and return of the function, but most of the time you should type those by yourself

 Typing single parameters and the return